uqhaitengli/AmyloseCLDfitting/README.md

 # AmyloseCLDfitting
-Fitting chain-length distribution to Amylose model for
+Fitting chain-length distribution to Amylose model

 Prerequisites for Deployment: